teleprint-me/w3rw/docs/README.md

 ## Notes

-- This library is intentionally minimalist and targets only REST API's.
 - This library is a work in progress and is subject to change.
 - There may be aspects of this library that are broken, buggy, or missing from the implementation.
 - There is NO WARRANTY, MERCHANTABILITY, or FITNESS FOR A PARTICULAR PURPOSE.